 Role Metadata: VO members and managers, and the site admins records.
 This metadata controls the access to restricted views.
 Information is gathered from GOCDB and individual VOMS servers constructing a list of individual VOMSes and querying them with the VOMS API.

-Country affiliation data: Each user record contains a user identifier with has his/her user name, institution and sometimes country.
+Country affiliation data: Each user record contains a user identifier that has his/her user name, institution and sometimes country.
 Scripts in the backend map each user with a country based on the institution which issues their certificate.
 This data is used in anonymized statistics per country on: how much resources from other countries are used by given country and the distribution of its resources used by other countries.

-VO Data: To make possible VO selection in user interface the portal stores lists of VOs.
-They are also used to filter incorrect VO names, mediate access to VO managers, and arrange accounting by VO discipline (such as “High Energy Physics”, “Biomedicine”, “Earth Sciences”, etc.).
+VO Data: To make possible VO selection in the user interface, the portal stores lists of VOs.
+They are also used to filter incorrect VO names, provide access to VO managers, and arrange accounting by VO discipline (such as “High Energy Physics”, “Biomedicine”, “Earth Sciences”, etc.).
 Information is gathered from the Operations portal using its XML based APIs.

 Site status metadata: Sites must be filtered to exclude those that are not in production (due to being closed or being in test mode).
 There must be also metadata to aggregate the accounting history of sites whose name has been changed.
 There are requirements to extend this functionality to NGIs.
 Information is gathered from GOCDB using its XML tables and internal tables compiled as part of EGI PROC 15.